ThomasChr/TinyRTCModulePython3/README.md

 2. Remove R4 R5 R6 and D1
 3. Short the now free Pads from R6

+Steps 2 + 3 are only needed if you intend to use a CR2032 Battery, if the included LR2032 works fine for you, you don't need to do these steps.

 These Python Codes need the SMBUS Library (for Python3) installed.
 How to from here: http://www.linuxcircle.com/2015/05/03/how-to-install-smbus-i2c-module-for-python-3/